gabrielhomsi/quadratic-assignment-problem/README.md

 # Quadratic Assignment Problem

-A C++ memetic algorithm for the Quadratic Assignment Problem
+A C++ evolutionary algorithm for the Quadratic Assignment Problem